mlcommons/tiny/benchmark/runner/README.md

 ### Contributing -- Getting Started
 If you're interested in helping out, great!
 Thank you.
 The first thing to do is to replicate the current state of what is already working.
 Roughly speaking, that includes the runner on the host communicating via USB to the interface board (running the code under ../interface), and the interface board communicating to the reference DUT via UART.
 You can run a performance test of the KWS benchmark to verify that your setup is working correctly.

 1. Compile the KWS reference code for the reference board and load it onto the reference board.
 See instructions [here](https://github.com/mlcommons/tiny/tree/master/benchmark/training/keyword_spotting).
+You can use the pre-trained model, so skip the training step and start at the step "Convert to C++ Code".
 2. Compile the interface code and flash it to the interface board.
 You can use the STM32 Cube IDE for this.
 3. Insert a FAT32-formatted micro-SD card into the interface board.
 You can load a few wav files onto the card, but that is not strictly necessary at this point.
 4. Inter-board connections.
 Leave out the Energy Monitor (LPM01A) for now.
 Connect the UART and ground wires between the interface board and the reference DUT, as shown in the figures below.